 Between 1766 and 1771, work began on a country estate for José Diego Hurtado de Mendoza, Peredo and Vivero, the Count of the Orizaba Valley.
 But in truth, title for the land is recorded as early as 1562.

 In fact, the work was likely unfinished and never inhabited until after the country’s independence from Spain.
 It was auctioned, in an unfinished state, in 1822.

 Thereafter, the property was occupied by numerous educational and scientific institutions.
 By 1906, it was in the possession of the Scientific Institute of Mexico, and in 1914, President Venustiano Carranza took over the property in the name of the Republic.

-Already by the mid 1920s it was part of the UNAM and put to multiple uses on the university’s behalf.
-Declared a historical monument in 1959, much of the building, apart from its very prominent facade have been neglected or otherwise damaged by the passage of time.
+Already by the mid-1920s it was part of the UNAM and put to multiple uses on the university’s behalf.
+Declared a historical monument in 1959, much of the building, apart from its very prominent facade, was neglected or otherwise damaged by the passage of time.

 Phone: +52 (55) 5535 5203

 Jaime Torres Bodet s/n, Col. Santa María La Ribera.